 Here, in its entirety, is the chapter from Ari Hoogenboom's biography of Rutherford B. Hayes which details the disputed Presidential election of 1876.

 Chapter 17 is published with permission of the University Press of Kansas.
-The book, Rutherford B. Hayes: Warrior and President is available from the publisher and through the Hayes Presidential Center Museum store (1-800-998-7737).
+The book, Rutherford B. Hayes: Warrior and President, is available from the publisher and through the Hayes Presidential Library and Museums store (1-800-998-7737).

-Rutherford B. Hayes: Warrior & President by Ari Hoogenboom
+From the book entitled: Rutherford B. Hayes: Warrior & President

 www.kansaspress.ku.edu.
 Used by permission of the publisher.